CodeCrafter47/AdvancedTabOverlay/README.md

 # Installation
 Download the [latest release][spigot] ([Dev Builds]) and [ProtocolLib] (required) and install both on your Spigot Server.
 After that, head over to the [Wiki] to learn about how to configure the plugin to your needs.

+# Support
+If you have issues configuring the plugin, do not hesitate to [Join the Discord][Discord] for support.
+If you found a bug, head over to the [issues] tab and open a new issue.